E-File Tax Identity Theft Fraud is Exploding: Here is How to Protect Yourself

 As with anything, when the majority of a population uses something, it usually becomes the target of malicious or criminal activity.
 Just ask Microsoft Internet Explorer engineers.

-Now that over 84% of individual tax returns are e-filed with the IRS, the thieves have found clever ways to claim your tax refunds through fraudulent identity theft, as I alluded to in my tax return guide.
+Now that over 77% of individual tax returns are e-filed with the IRS, the thieves have found clever ways to claim your tax refunds through fraudulent identity theft, as I alluded to in my guide on how to do your taxes.

 E-filing had such a good thing going there for its users – quicker returns, easier to catch errors, no trip to the post office, and the peace of mind that your return reached its destination.
 And the IRS loves e-filing because they result in easier audit pulls, electronic data storage, and fraud detection.

-But with their increased popularity and familiarity, e-filing identity-theft tax fraud has exploded to more than 1.1 million cases in 2011, up from 51,700 in 2008.
+But with their increased popularity and familiarity, e-filing identity-theft tax fraud has exploded.
+The Government Accountability Office estimates that in 2013, the IRS issued $5.8 billion in fraudulent tax refunds.

-It has gotten so bad, that Turbotax shut down state tax returns for a day this year because of a huge uptick in fraudulent tax returns, which has caused a number of states to stop accepting state e-filed returns.
+It has gotten so bad, that Turbotax shut down state tax returns for a day in 2015 because of a huge uptick in fraudulent tax returns, which has caused a number of states to stop accepting state e-filed returns.
 Hopefully, it is not related to the Anthem hack.

 Why is E-Filing a Fraud Target?